chainstacklabs/chainbench/README.md

 ### Parameters and Flags
 - `-p, --profile`: Specifies the profile to use for the benchmark.
 Available profiles can be found in the profile directory.
 Sample usage `-p bsc.general`
+- `-d` or `--profile-dir`: Specifies the base directory to use which contain profiles, supporting up to one-level of subdirectories.
 - `-s, --shape`: Specifies the shape of the load pattern.
 List available shapes with `chainbench list shapes`.
 - `-u, --users`: Sets the number of simulated users to use for the benchmark.
 - `-r, --spawn-rate`: Sets the spawn rate of users per second.